larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 So the the yeah the the computer is using punch tape output and input input.
-Yeah, in an earlier at this era it looks like we were on micro tape.
+Yeah, in an earlier at this era it looks like we were on microtape.
-I mean in the very earliest days of the PDP six.
-Of course the micro tape software wasn't ready.
+I mean in the very earliest days of the PDP-6.
+Of course the microtape software wasn't ready.
 So in that case we were
 completely based on paper tape.
-So when you're saying micro tape, that's not the same as dictators.
+So when you're saying microtape, that's not the same as dictators.
 Yeah it is.
 It's exactly the same.
 (27:33)
-There was a a copy mark dispute and and and deck had to rename it.
+There was a a copy mark dispute and and and DEC had to rename it.
 There was somebody else had
 copyrighted that word or something?
-OK, yeah, there's a light here, which is sort of preventing us from seeing the other pair of microchips.
+OK, yeah, there's a light here, which is sort of preventing us from seeing the other pair of microtapes.
 This.
 This machine had a total of
-6 micro tape drives in pairs.
+6 microtape drives in pairs.
-Deck tape drives again the same same thing.
+DECtape drives again the same same thing.
 (28:00)
 And this right here is just a blank panel where where they still.